 We will find in the coming months there will be more than enough reason for moral outrage, but limited options for effective action.
 The United Nations, public and private humanitarian assistance organizations, and international financial entities can offer incentives, leverage, or persuasion to moderate the negative effects of misogyny and infectious disease.

 But we must remember that COVID-19, its variants, and future infectious diseases will be with us for the foreseeable future.
+We need to stay safe and there are N95 masks for sale to help us prevent getting infected from Delta or other new variants.
 Until societies recognize that misogynistic and unhealthy practices threaten all, current and future pandemics will have the upper hand.
 And girls and women will take the brunt of any pandemic onslaught.

 Editor’s Note: The opinions expressed here by Impakter.com columnists are their own, not those of Impakter.com. — In the Featured Image: UN agencies poster.